tgstation/rust-g/README.md

 rust-g (pronounced rusty-g) is a library which offloads certain expensive or difficult tasks from BYOND.

-This library is currently used in the [tgstation] codebase, and is required for it to run.
+This library is currently used in the [/tg/station] codebase, and is required for it to run.
 A pre-compiled DLL version can be found in the repo root, but you can build your own from this repo at your preference.
 Builds can also be found on the [releases page].